 Carl Rogers And Client-Centered Therapy

-Client-centered therapy is based on humanistic psychology.
-Carl Rogers developed the non-directive counseling method in the 1940s and continued to refine it into 1980s.
-Carl Rogers' therapy in the 1940s was presented as a more humane answer to mental health problems than psychoanalysis or behavioral techniques.
+Client-centered therapy is usually thought to be based on humanistic psychology principles.
+American psychologist Carl Rogers developed the nondirective therapy method in the 1940s and continued to refine it into the 1980s.
+Carl Rogers's therapy in the 1940s was usually presented as a more humane answer to mental health problems than psychoanalysis or behavioral techniques.
 During this time, Rogers proposed the following:

-- The therapeutic methods of advice, persuasion, teaching, suggestion, interpretation, and other directions were not necessarily helpful.
+- The therapeutic methods of advice, persuasion, teaching, suggestion, interpretation, and other directions were not necessarily helpful when impacting client behavior.

 - Diagnoses are often inaccurate and misused.